An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Local Well-Posedness of Paracontrolled Solutions: Noise Enhancement

 \subsection{Feynman Diagrams}

-As demonstrated by~\eqref{eq:lolli_example}, we may construct our white-noise enhancement as (iterated) stochastic integrals.
-However, as we continue to multiply terms, we need to apply It\^{o}'s product rule to increasingly complicated expressions.
+As demonstrated by~\eqref{eq:lolli_example}, we may construct objects derived from white noise as (iterated) stochastic integrals.
+However, as we continue to multiply terms to construct the enhancement of Theorem~\ref{thm:enhancement_existence}, we need to apply It\^{o}'s product rule to increasingly complicated expressions.
 To implement this procedure efficiently, we use an extension of a graphical representation that was developed by~\cite{mourrat_weber_xu_16,gubinelli_perkowski_17}, which relates our stochastic objects to Feynman diagrams.

-There are several types of vertices.
-A circle $ $ denotes an instance of stochastic integration in time against a two-dimensional Brownian field with heterogeneity $\srdet$.
+We make use of several types of vertices, which will be introduced throughout this subsection.
+A root $ \!\!$ represents the argument $(t,\om)$.
+A circle $ $ denotes an instance of stochastic integration in time against a two-dimensional Brownian field with heterogeneity $\het$.
 Graphically this integrator is given by

-The placeholder $\ldots$ stands for an integrand in $j_1$, $m_1$, $u_1$, which is to be determined from the remaining diagram.
+where the placeholder $\ldots$ stands for an integrand in $u_1$, $\om_1$, $m_1$, $j_1$, which is to be determined from the remaining diagram.